Best Running Headphones of 2025

 • Shorter battery life

 The extra bulk is most likely due to the onboard music storage, a feature that sets this set of headphones apart from the rest included in this guide.
-You can actually load music and podcasts onto the earbuds via Spotify or MP3 files and listen without having your phone around.
-The loading process from Spotify wasn’t straightforward, but we figured it out eventually.
-This feature benefits swimmers who want to listen to music without keeping their phones around.
+You can actually load music and podcasts onto the earbuds via Spotify or MP3 files and listen without needing your phone.
+The loading process from Spotify wasn’t straightforward, but we eventually figured it out.
+This feature benefits swimmers who want to listen to music without having to keep their phones nearby.
 If you’re a runner who doesn’t like to carry a phone but still wants to listen to music or a podcast, these are a great option.

 Shop the H2O Audio Tri Pro Multi-Sport with Playlist+